telerik/xaml-docs/controls/radrichtextbox/features/spellcheck.md

 ## RadWordsDictionary

 **RadWordsDictionary** implements the __IWordDictionary__ interface and is capable of reading the words from text files containing one word per line.
-An example of such files are the **.dic** dictionaries. **Example 2** shows you how to create a RadWordsDictionary instance from stream.
+An example of such files are the **.dic** dictionaries. **Example 2** shows you how to create a RadWordsDictionary instance from a stream.

 #### **[C#] Example 2: Load stream in RadWordsDictionary**
 {{region radrichtextbox-features-spellcheck_8}}